Divertor shaping with neutral baffling as a solution to the tokamak power exhaust challenge: Results

 \subsubsection{Neutral trapping enables exhaust benefits of total flux expansion and poloidal leg length}

 Although the poloidal divertor leg length downstream the baffle entrance is very different between the the different topologies, our experiments suggest that the baffling has a similarly strong impact on the CD (up until its detachment onset), ED and SXD.
-The observed and simulated (\autoref{ch:ShapeScan}) neutral pressures are similar between the three different divertor pressures.
-Likewise, the neutral trapping indicated by the ratio between ion source downstream the baffle ($|z|>1.3$ m \autoref{fig:MagGeom}) to the total ion source \cite{Fil2019submitted}, is similar between the three divertor topologies in simulations (56 \% for the SXD and ED and 52 \% for the CD, respectively).
+The observed and simulated (section \ref{ch:ShapeScan}) divertor neutral pressures are similar between the three geometries.
+Likewise, the neutral trapping, defined as the ratio between the ion source downstream the X-point to the total ion source \cite{Fil2019submitted}, is similar between the three divertor topologies in simulations (78 \% for the SXD and ED and 75 \% for the CD, respectively), despite the SXD and ED configurations being deeply detached (section \ref{ch:ShapeScan}, Figure \ref{fig:xpt_imag_sim}).
+In contrast, SOLPS-ITER simulations for a core density ramp of the (open, un-baffled) conventional TCV divertor indicated a neutral trapping of 32-45 \% in detachment onset conditions, decreasing during deeper detachment to 11 \% \cite{Verhaegh2023a,Fil2019submitted}.
 However, the increased detachment front sensitivity of the CD likely results in a reduction of neutral trapping after its detachment onset, diminishing the impact of neutral baffling on the CD after its detachment onset.

-Strong neutral trapping, obtained by strong baffling, \emph{enables} the \emph{shaping} benefits of total flux expansion and poloidal leg length.
-Strong baffling augments plasma-neutral interactions in the detached volume by increasing the neutral density.
-This would increase energy and momentum transfer from elastic collisions to the plasma to the neutral cloud and results in the strong levels of MAR and MAD observed to drive power and particle losses in the SXD and ED (section \ref{ch:PowerPartBal}), which are higher than those observed in long-legged open divertor geometries \cite{Verhaegh2021a,Verhaegh2021b,Verhaegh2023}.